Marketing, as we know it, has changed forever.

 Start sharing what you know, and soon you’ll be trusted for your expertise.
 With the flywheel approach to marketing, over time you build more and more authority with your audience.
 Once you get the wheel spinning, a simple tweet or new blog post will be shared again and again.
 You’ll not only attract more customers, you’ll help boost your page rank too.

 With the recent Hummingbird algorithm for Google and Quality Score with PPC (Pay Per Click ad), Google is rewarding those advertisers and website owners who write good quality content.
 A nice bonus of quality content is lower bounce rates and higher conversion rates.

 We live in a socially connected world.
 You may not like what people have to say all the time, but I believe that for most businesses negative comments can be fuel for positive change, and even good PR.
 No matter what industry you’re in – from home services marketing to non for profit marketing, respond to that customer complaint.
 The whole world will see that if you make a mistake, you’ll fix it.
 Your prospective customers are not dumb; they can spot the difference between the real deal and a fake.
 They know that no one is perfect, so do yourself a favour and stop pretending.

 4. Digital Marketing is Not an IT Thing

 It used to make sense to have IT heavily involved in updating your website, because it was so complicated that it required special skills.
-Now we have new tools that allow anyone to manage their website content, digital marketing ads and search engine optimization.
+Now we have new tools that allow anyone to manage their website content, maintaining WordPress plug-ins, digital marketing ads and search engine optimization.
 The future payoffs are huge and it isn’t something that you should risk having a non-marketing minded person doing (even if they’re a smartypants new grad with a couple of digital marketing courses under their belt).

 5. Metrics Matter